kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

 A Pod can restart, causing re-execution of Init Containers, for the following
 reasons:

-* A user updates the PodSpec causing the Init Container image to change.
+* A user updates the PodSpec causing the Init Container image to restart the entire pod.
   App Container image changes only restart the app Container.
 * The Pod infrastructure container is restarted.
 This is uncommon and would have to be done by someone with root access to nodes.